Elizabeth Brooks' EDM 310 Class Blog

 Jose Picardo's blog gives some very interesting tutorials on how to incorporate technology in the classroom.
 An interesting one I found was Creating a Blog Video Task with Quiz.
 This tutorial explains how to create a video that goes along with a quiz.
 In the video Top 10 Tips for Using Technology in the Classroom, Mr. Picardo explains ten technology tips that are great for the classroom.
 The first one was "use more streaming video."
 This tip was not surprising to me because this is already something I want to use in the classroom.
 The second was "use music more often."
 Although I have never mentioned it on my blog before, I have thought about playing "mood music" at the beginning of my history classes to get students ready for the upcoming lecture.
 I thought about even letting them guess what we would be studying that day by listening to the music at the beginning of class.

-Students on laptops in the classroom Tip three was "use teleconferencing tools."
+Tip three was "use teleconferencing tools."
 Dr. Strange has made this tip familiar to me so this one was not too surprising, but I could see myself possibly assigning homework for my students where they connect with someone else around the world.
 The fourth tip was "create your own interactive exercises."
 I was also familiar with this tip, but I am still at a loss as to how I could use it for middle or high school students where I have to get a certain amount of information to them in a limited amount of time.
 Maybe I will be able to come up with a useful way to incorporate this into my classroom one day.

 "Use your interactive whiteboard more effectively" was tip number five.
 This tip was probably the most unsurprising tip out of the whole video.
 In EDM 310, we have watched and read so much about interactive whiteboards and how, if a teacher is lucky to have one, they should make it as useful as possible.
 If I had one in my classroom, I suppose I would feel guilty not using it because it cost so much money that it would be a waste to just sit there.